-Regulations stipulated by other authorities
+Section 4 Regulations stipulated by other authorities

-The following regulations are exempt from the scope of these regulations:
+The following regulation is exempt from the scope of this regulation:

-- Regulations of 26 June 2002 No. 847 relating to fire-preventing measures and supervision (in Norwegian only) (Regulations relating to fire prevention), - Regulations of 8 June 2009 No. 602 relating to handling of flammable, reactive and pressurised substances as well as equipment and systems used in such handling (Regulations relating to handling of hazardous substances) (in Norwegian only).
+Regulations of 8 June 2009 No. 602 relating to handling of flammable, reactive and pressurised substances as well as equipment and systems used in such handling (Regulations relating to handling of hazardous substances) (in Norwegian only).

-CHAPTER II

-General provisions for designing onshore facilities
+CHAPTER II General provisions for designing onshore facilities

-Choice of development concept
+Section 5 Choice of development concept